 Passive InfraRed Sensors

 The second type is passive infrared sensors.
-These are also covered in much greater detail in (another article [LINK TO PIR ARTICLE]) on this page.
+These are also covered in much greater detail.
 PIR sensors are generally installed in places with a birds’ eye view of the room, and detect changes in the infrared signature of the room.
 Essentially, they can detect motions of humans, because we emit heat.

 Door Contact Sensors